Mexico City Doomed By Its Geology To More Earthquakes

 This is what surrounds Mexico City.
 But there's another problem, as geophysicist Gavin Hayes with the U.S. Geological Survey points out: The city sits on a dry lake bed made of clay, sand, silt and water.
 That's not good.
 "So you've got a lot of soft sediments," Hayes says, "and when the energy from the quake comes into that, those basins really kind of amplify that shaking, like a bowl of jelly shaking around, and it just keeps on reverberating."

 Hayes also points out that shallow quakes in this region often create earth-moving waves — called surface waves — at a frequency that's especially damaging to 10- to 20-story buildings.
 A building will respond to or "resonate" with waves of a certain frequency depending on its height.
-If they are in sync, the building responds like a vibrating tuning fork, and gets shaken more.
+If they are in sync, the building responds like a vibrating tuning fork and gets shaken more.

 "A lot of buildings in Mexico City are at that kind of 10- to 20-story level," says Hayes, "so they are just at the right height to be vulnerable."